textcreationpartnership/A02351/README.md

 ##Content Summary##

 #####Front#####
-The humble addresse both of church and poore, to the sacred maiestie of Great Britaines monarch For
+To the most Reverend Fathers in GOD▪ IOHN, By the Mercie of GOD, L. Arch-bishop of Sainct-Andrewes,
 #####Body#####

-The humble addresse both of church and poore, to the sacred maiestie of Great Britaines monarch For **Types of content**
+1. THE •VMBLE ADDRESSE both of Church, and Poore, to the Sacred Majestie of their dread Soveraigne, CHARLES, Great Britannes Monarch, &c.

+1. The Poores Complaynt, For a just Redresse of the ruine of Hospitalls.

+**Types of content**

   * There are 1 **verse** lines!